John G. Morris: Career

-After the war he became successively the picture editor of the U.S. monthly Ladies' Home Journal, executive editor of Magnum Photos, assistant managing editor for graphics of The Washington Post in the 1960s and picture editor of The New York Times from 1967-73.
+After the war he became successively the picture editor of the U.S. monthly Ladies' Home Journal, executive editor of Magnum Photos, assistant managing editor for graphics of The Washington Post in the 1960s and picture editor of The New York Times from 1967 to 1973.

 He continued his career during the Vietnam War.
 In 1968 he insisted that a photo by Eddie Adams of the Associated Press (AP), showing a South Vietnamese police official in the act of executing a Viet Cong prisoner with a shot to the head, be run on the front page of the New York Times.
 Four years later, he selected another photo by Nick Ut, showing a naked and screaming Vietnamese girl fleeing a napalm attack.

 In 1983, Morris moved to Paris, as the European correspondent of National Geographic.
 As a freelance writer and editor, his primary concern was working for peace.
 He turned 100 in December 2016.

 Personal life

 Morris was married three times, first to Mary Adele Crosby who died in 1964 in childbirth along with the baby.
 His second wife, Marjorie Smith, died in 1981.
 His third wife, photographer Tana Hoban, died in 2006.
 He was survived by his partner, Patricia Trocme from Paris, along with four children (two children from his first marriage and another two from his second marriage) and four grandchildren.
-He died on July 28, 2017 at a hospital in Paris, aged 100.
+He died on July 28, 2017, at a hospital in Paris, aged 100.